Dargones/anceps/docs/README.md

-## This file describes how the scansions of the (pseudo-)Senecan plays were obtained.
+# This file describes how the scansions of the (pseudo-)Senecan plays were obtained.
+# The data itself can be downloaded [here](https://github.com/Dargones/Scansion-project/blob/master/archives/SenecanCorpus.zip)

-# Digitized versions of the tragedies
+## Digitized versions of the tragedies

 The editions used for all ten plays are those by O. Zwierlein, 1986.
 The digitized versions of these editions are avaliable on